caedm/wall-ink-server/readme.md

     1. Open terminal and navigate to ```wall-ink-server/web/plugin_dependencies/google```
     1. Run the command ```php ./quickstart.php``` from a terminal and follow the onscreen instructions.
 It will have you paste a url in to a browser to activate the API key.
 You will copy a line of text back from google and past it back into the quickstart.php script on the command line.
     1. The quickstart.php file should now create a new .json file ```wall-ink-server/web/plugin_dependencies/google/token.json``` using both the credentials.json file you downloaded, and the phrase pasted into the quickstart.php script.
 If the API keys were successfully created, running quickstart.php should display a list of calendars available from the google API to the command line.
 You can use the quickstart.php script from the command line at any time to verify that the google API keys are still working.
+1. (option) For those using Outlook / Exchange or other published iCal calendars, see the installation instructions for the [iCalWeb plugin](https://github.com/caedm/wall-ink-server/wiki/iCalWeb---Outlook---Exchange-plugin#installation).
 1. (optional) Create a [plugin](https://github.com/caedm/wall-ink-server/wiki/Plugin-architecture) to integrate with your own calendaring system, or for a whole different use case like a weather station or a bus schedule.
 1. Follow the steps below to build the project